 It’s now time to backfill with new compost.
 Ensure you firm it down to ensure the plant is stable, level and in the right position.
 Once you are happy with this you can then add a decorative mulch to the top of the pot as a final step.

-A mulch can help retain water in times of high temperatures and also stops the top surface of the soil from eroding.
+A mulch can help retain water in times of high temperatures and also stop the top surface of the soil from eroding.
 It also can really finish off a potted plant giving it that design flair!
 The mulch could be some chipped bark, pebbles, gravel or even leaf mould.

 The final step is to give the plant a good watering, ideally from rainwater caught in a rain butt or other environmentally friendly source.
 Rainwater, usually, has a more balanced PH and doesn’t contain fluoride and other chemicals that our drinking water must contain.